We all want to live a long and healthy life, but sometimes illness can scupper those plans

-Even if your illness is listed in the conditions that are covered, it must also match the definition given for that illness within your policy.
-Some types of non-invasive cancer aren’t covered, for example.
+Even if your illness is listed in the conditions that are covered, it must also match the definition given, for example, it might suggest you need to experience continual symptoms.

-Also some causes of critical illness may be excluded where it’s clear that the activity could directly impact an individual's health.
+Also, some causes of critical illnesses may be excluded where it’s clear that the lifestyle choices could directly impact an individual's health.
 The number and type of exclusions varies between insurance companies, but some examples may include:

 It is important to ask your insurer what exclusions are in their policies and to read through these exclusions carefully.

 If you were to pass away before the specified time between diagnosis and death in your policy, your provider may not pay out.
 For example, if your critical illness policy states no payment will be made if death occurs within 14 days of diagnosis or having an operation, your loved ones won’t receive the payout.
 However, if you survive after 14 days of diagnosis and before the end date of the policy, a critical illness claim could be paid.
 If you die within 14 days of diagnosis and you’ve taken out life insurance alongside critical illness cover, a death claim could be paid instead.
 Not all policies will include this.